au-williams/scripts/autohotkey/README.md

 # askey.ahk

-Replace hotstrings with their respective ascii emoticons (because slack is lacking in that department).
+Replaces hotstrings with their respective ascii emoticons because slack is lacking in that department.

 - *"Why would I want to use this?"* — You don't.